kabk/go2_2020-2021/docs/assignment_1.md

 Examples: Animation (rotation, scaling, etc.), sound, hover states, click/tap user interaction, video, menus, etc..

-Each week the new features will be committed to James' server, using Git.
+Each week the new features will be committed to blackbox.pubkey.space, using Git.

 https://git-scm.com/